 HospitalsJewish Hospital & St. Mary's Healthcare, (502) 587-4011; Norton Hospital, (502) 629-8000; Sts.
 Mary & Elizabeth Hospital, (502) 361-6000; University of Louisville Hospital, (502) 562-3000.

-Air TravelSouth of the city near the junction of I-65 and I-264, 7 miles from downtown, Louisville International Airport (SDF) is served by most major passenger airlines.
+Air TravelSouth of the destination near the junction of I-65 and I-264, 7 miles from downtown, Louisville International Airport (SDF) welcomes domestic and international flights.
+Most major passenger airlines offer airline tickets and flights daily.
 Cab service to the downtown area averages 15 minutes and costs $19.55.
 Transit Authority of River City (TARC) buses service the airport 23 times daily, 6 a.m.-11:30 p.m.; fare is $1.75.